 The viewing will be held on Monday, November 4, 2019 from 10:30 - 11:45am, followed by a celebration of life from noon - 1:00 at Russon Brothers Funeral Home at 1941 North Main St. in Farmington.
 Interment will be at the Kaysville Cemetery directly following.

-To send flowers to Henry "Lynn" Carter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Henry "Lynn" Carter, please visit our floral store.